-The Registration Department may contact you with a decision allowing 'further time' from the CPD assessors.
-We will provide a detailed record of assessment and indicate what you need to do to meet the standards.
-This will be a three month period in which you can undertake further CPD activities.
+The Registration Department may write to you with a decision allowing 'further time' from the CPD assessors.
+We will include a detailed record of assessment and indicate what you need to do to meet the standards.
+This will be a three month period in which you can undertake further CPD activities or rewrite your profile in order for your profile to meet the standards.
+Alternatively, you may write in with any observations for the CPD assessors to consider within 14 days of receiving notification.